prelert/kibana-swimlane-vis/README.md

 ### Color band thresholds

-The swimlane uses five different colors to indicate the value of the metric over a time interval.
-By default, the thresholds are set for a 0 to 100 range of values, with light blue used for the smallest value, through to red for the largest value, and the ranges set to:
+The swimlane uses different colors to indicate the value of the metric over a time interval.
+By default, five threshold bands are set for a 0 to 100 range of values, with light blue used for the smallest value, through to red for the largest value, and the ranges set to:

 | Range            | Color         |